Character of the highest weight module of BMS algebra realized on codimensional-two boundary: Introduction

-As a warm-up exercise, we start from the HWR of the BMS$_3$ algebra \cite{Ashtekar:1996cd, Barnich:2006av} through the BMS$_3$ invariant field theory on a circle (the codimension-two boundary $S^1$).
-Each HWR is constructed from a unique highest-weight state, and its descendants are generated from the elements of the BMS algebra.
-There are zero-norm states in the HWR, which can be verified from the inner product structure of the states.
-Hence, these representations are not unitary.
-We then compute the character of the highest-weight BMS$_3$ modules, where the supertranslation and superrotation sectors are factorized, each written in terms of the Euler function.
-In particular, the character of the vacuum module matches precisely the results from the induced representation of BMS$_3$,\footnote{For other investigations on the unitary irreducible representations of BMS$_3$, see, e.g., \cite{Barnich:2014kra,Barnich:2015uva, Oblak:2016eij, Campoleoni:2016vsh, Melas:2017ggm, Melas:2017jzb, Melas:2021oje}.} which is dual to the one-loop partition function of 3D bulk gravity \cite{Barnich:2015mui, Oblak:2015sea}.
-It is well known that three-dimensional Einstein gravity has no local propagating degree of freedom.
-The bulk gravity theory is dual to the vacuum state and its descendants on the boundary \cite{Witten:2007kt,Maloney:2007ud,Giombi:2008vd,David:2009xg,Barnich:2015mui,Oblak:2015sea}.
+As a heuristic warm-up, in section \ref{sec:BMS3}, we start from the HWR of the BMS$_3$ algebra \cite{Ashtekar:1996cd, Barnich:2006av} through the BMS$_3$ invariant field theory on a circle (the codimension-two boundary $S^1$).
+Each HWR is constructed from a unique highest-weight state, and its descendants are generated from the elements of the BMS algebra.We then compute the character of the highest-weight BMS$_3$ modules.
+It turns out that the supertranslation and superrotation sectors are factorized, each written in terms of the Euler function.